 According to the study, it showed maximum action on the cells of the stomach, skin, and uterus.
 Its extract is also known to reduce the harmful effects of radiation and chemotherapy without reducing the beneficial effects of anti-cancer treatments. ( 8, 9,10,11,12)

 5) Amla benefits in Diabetes

-High blood sugar level is link to type 2 diabetes, heart diseases, dementia, and much other illness.
-Test-tube studies revealed that amla extract is an alpha glycoside inhibitor means it binds special enzyme in your small intestine preventing them from moving sugar from your gut into your bloodstream which controls the sudden spike in the blood sugar level.
+The high blood sugar level is linked to type 2 diabetes, heart diseases, dementia, and much other illness.
+Test-tube studies revealed that amla extract is an alpha glycoside inhibitor means it binds special enzymes in your small intestine preventing them from moving sugar from your gut into your bloodstream which controls the sudden spike in the blood sugar level.

 The rich source of vitamin C helps in controlling diabetes You must be wondering how? how vitamin C is linked with Diabetes.
 The chemical reactions occurring in the body generate free radicals.
 These free radicals tend to cause damage to the cell by a process called oxidation.
 An antioxidant is a substance that can neutralize this oxidative process.
 Amla is a rich source of vitamin C, which is a powerful antioxidant, and this property is responsible for most of its health benefits.